 Is a crossbite detracting from your child’s smile and making it difficult to eat and speak?
-Then schedule an appointment with My Orthodontist at one of their nine conveniently located offices in Langhorne, Pennsylvania, and Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, and Paterson, New Jersey.
+Then schedule an appointment with My Orthodontist at one of their nine conveniently located offices in Langhorne, Pennsylvania, and Deptford Township, Lawrenceville, Medford, Bayonne, West New York, West Orange, Cherry Hill, and Paterson, New Jersey.
 The My Orthodontist team has transformed many crossbites into functional and beautiful smiles.
 Unlock your child’s dream smile today by calling one of the offices or booking a visit online.

 A crossbite is a type of malocclusion, like an overbite or underbite.
 In a crossbite, a tooth or teeth in one of your jaws doesn’t correctly fit together with its “partner tooth” on the other jaw, leaving your teeth misaligned when you bite down.